ratbag98/op1tips/README.md

 2. record to tape
 3. cut and paste a short section into the sampler
 4. adjust envelops to max (straight square)
-5. play thes arpeggio-sample with the arpeggiator on (experiment with another pattern, setting)
+5. play these arpeggio-sample with the arpeggiator on (experiment with another pattern, setting)
-6. Only part of the sample will play but with interessting and fresh new arpeggio sounds.
+6. Only part of the sample will play but with interesting and fresh new arpeggio sounds.

 ## LFO dynamic delay